Find Affordable College Courses

 Check out the social sciences bachelor's degree programs at these schools if you want to attend one of the most popular in Massachusetts.

 Our analysis found University of Massachusetts Amherst to be the most popular school for social sciences students who want to pursue a bachelor’s degree in Massachusetts.
-Located in the suburb of Amherst, UMass Amherst is a public school with a fairly large student population.
+Located in the suburb of Amherst, UMass Amherst is a public college with a very large student population.

 Women make up 43% of the social sciences majors at the school.